jgabriele/pokewin/README.md

-# gym-advisor-go
+# Gym Advisor
-Coach for Pokemon Go who advise you which Pokemon to take against another
+Coach app for Pokemon Go who advise you which Pokemon to take against another